samsonmn/CS370-Term-Project/README.md

 ## Credits
 This software was made possible by
 - Maria Samson, Sarah Walz, Zoe Krucky
-- The TAs in CFS 370
+- The TAs in CS 370
 - Open source software such as
   - Spark